JCSDA/jedi-docs/docs/inside/jedi-components/saber/SABER_intro.rst

 static model that does not evolve with time or a model that introduces some flow-dependence through dependence on the background state.
 The implementation of a parametric **B** will directly match the expression in Eq. :eq:`eq-modelB`.
-Alternatively, **B** could modeled using an ensemble of forecasts (e.g. similar to what is done in an Ensemble Kalman Filter).
-This Ensemble **B** will allow the background covariances to evolve in time.
+Alternatively, **B** could be modeled with the statistics from an ensemble of forecasts.
+An ensemble **B** will allow the background covariances to evolve in time (sometimes referred to as 'flow-dependence' or the 'errors-of-the-day').
 Finally, the parametric and ensemble models can be combined into a hybrid **B** using a weighted sum.
 These models are described in the following sections.

 Parametric **B**